ikmdev/tinkar-schema/Readme.md

-This repository contains the Protobuf file for the Tinakr project.
+This repository contains the Protobuf file for the Tinakr project, and the languiage specific projects to build a language specific artifact (i.e. dll for csharp) that can be accessed to read and write tinkar files.

-This repository is intended to be included as a sub module for the language specific (c#, Java, etc) Tinkar project repository that implements Tinkar for htat language.
+C-Sharp
+When the master branch is updated, a nuget package is automatically generated on github and pushed to nuget.
+Any visual studio project can download this package.